13302296C/flutter_rte/README.md

 Rich text editor for Flutter with built-in voice-to-text.

 ## Under the Hood
-This WYCIWYG HTML editor is based on [Squire](https://github.com/neilj/Squire) library and offers great flexibility and control over the generated HTML.
+This WYCIWYG HTML editor is based on [Squire](https://github.com/neilj/Squire) and [DOMPurify](https://github.com/cure53/DOMPurify) libraries and offers great flexibility and control over the generated HTML.
 <br /><br />
 Voice-to-text feature is powered by [speech_to_text](https://pub.dev/packages/speech_to_text) package and comes enabled by default with this package.
-To disable voice-to-text feature - set the corresponding top-level attribute within [HtmlEditor] constructor.
+To disable voice-to-text feature - set the corresponding top-level `enableDictation` attribute within [HtmlEditor] constructor to `false`.

 ## Basic Implementation